 Technique Method Objective "Being open" conversations Open discussion To provide the opportunity for a verbal discussion with the affected patient, family, or carer about the incident (what happened) and to respond to any concerns.
 Clinical Audit Clinical document review To determine whether there were any problems with the care provided to a patient by a particular service.
 Debrief Debrief To conduct a post-incident review as a team by discussing and answering a series of questions.
-Electronic Patient Care Record (EpCR) review Clinical document review To determine whether there were any problems with the care provided to a patient by a particular service.
-To routinely identify the prevalence of issues; or when bereaved families/carers or staff raise concerns about care.
-Immediate safety actions Incident recovery To take urgent measures to address serious and imminent discomfort, injury, or threat to life damage to equipment or the environment.
+Electronic Patient Clinical document To determine whether there were any problems with Care Record review the care provided to a patient by a particular service.
+(EpCR) review To routinely identify the prevalence of issues; or when bereaved families/carers or staff raise concerns about care.
+Immediate safety Incident recovery To take urgent measures to address serious and actions imminent discomfort, injury, or threat to life damage to equipment or the environment.
 Incident timeline Incident review To provide a detailed documentary account of an incident (what happened) in the style of a 'chronology'.
-Structured judgement review (SJR) Clinical document review Used to assess delays in both thematic reviews and individual cases.
-It is based upon the principle that trained clinicians use explicit statements to comment on the quality of healthcare in a way that allows a judgement to be made that is reproducible.
+Structured Clinical document Used to assess delays in both thematic reviews and judgement review individual cases.
+It is based upon the principle that review (SJR) trained clinicians use explicit statements to comment on the quality of healthcare in a way that allows a judgement to be made that is reproducible.